SmartRent Inc. (SMRT) is destined for greater heights as its last quarter sales were 40,550 K - News Daemon

 SmartRent Inc. (NYSE: SMRT) Trading Performance Indicators

-You can see what SmartRent Inc. (SMRT) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 2.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.68.
+Check out the current performance indicators for SmartRent Inc. (SMRT).
+In the past quarter, the stock posted a quick ratio of 2.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.76.

 Technical Analysis of SmartRent Inc. (SMRT)

-SmartRent Inc. (NYSE: SMRT) saw its 5-day average volume 1.31 million, a positive change from its year-to-date volume of 1.0 million.
-As of the previous 9 days, the stock’s Stochastic %D was 38.34%.
-Additionally, its Average True Range was 0.18.
+SmartRent Inc. (NYSE: SMRT) saw its 5-day average volume 0.67 million, a negative change from its year-to-date volume of 0.97 million.
+As of the previous 9 days, the stock’s Stochastic %D was 47.47%.
+Additionally, its Average True Range was 0.17.

-During the past 100 days, SmartRent Inc.’s (SMRT) raw stochastic average was set at 28.13%, which indicates a significant increase from 27.83% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 96.55% in the past 14 days, which was higher than the 77.87% volatility it showed in the past 100 days.
+During the past 100 days, SmartRent Inc.’s (SMRT) raw stochastic average was set at 40.63%, which indicates a significant decrease from 65.31% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 68.32% in the past 14 days, which was lower than the 78.71% volatility it showed in the past 100 days.

 SmartRent Inc. (NYSE: SMRT) Key Stats